djhemath/hemath.dev/content/blog/webassembly/introduction-to-webassembly.md

 ## Will WebAssembly replace JavaScript?
 **Short answer: No**, at least not anytime soon.
 WASM is designed to work along with JavaScript, not to replace it.
 JavaScript and WebAssembly complement each other.

 JavaScript was originally created for basic web operations like DOM manipulation and form validation.
-In the past decades, we wanted more from JavaScript and made it do certain things that it is designed for.
+In the past decades, we wanted more from JavaScript and made it do certain things that it isn't designed for.
 The result is poor performance on complex applications.
 Since JavaScript is interpreted it is relatively slow compared to other compiled languages.
 However, modern web browsers have a JIT compiler which improves performance of JavaScript applications.

 I might probably write a blog post about the JIT compiler soon.
-But before that you can follow one of my favorite blog post on the topic - https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers
+But before that you can follow one of my favorite blog posts on the topic - https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers

 Even with JIT compilers, JavaScript can only do so much.
 That's where WebAssembly comes into the picture.

 Let's say we want to process video files.
 Video files are generally large, and doing some operations with it like optimizing, editing, different codecs, etc., are very data intensive operations.
 Since JavaScript is interpreted and JIT compiled at its best, it cannot deliver native performance.

 But with WebAssembly, we can achieve **near-native** performance since the code is pre-compiled and close to machine code, the execution will be pretty fast.
 So WebAssembly is just a new gym-rat friend for JavaScript.
-WebAssembly can do the heavy-lifting CPU intensive tasks very well while JavaScript can do the tasks (DOM manipulations) it was supposed to do.
+WebAssembly can do the heavy-lifting CPU intensive tasks very well while JavaScript can do the tasks (DOM manipulations, handling events) it was supposed to do.

 ## Use cases of WebAssembly
 WebAssembly’s near-native performance makes it ideal for computationally intensive applications.